 How to set up a carddav server?
 How to set up a caldav server?Many people want to host their own address book server for various reasons, for example, higher security, there are several address book (CardDAV) servers and calendar (CalDAV) server software programs are lying around, such as OwnCloud for Linux and Mac OS X server for Apple computers and etc. However, what is our choice if we want to setup one on Windows PC?
-I recommend one that takes a breeze to install: EVO Mail Server.
+Among all paid or free mail server software, I recommend one that takes a breeze to install: EVO Mail Server.

 There are only a few steps before you can get the CardDAV/CalDAV server up and running:

 1. Open port of 8008, 8443 (for SSL), and 8843 (for SSL) in network firewall or router If such a device does exist and you want it accessible across Internet.

 2. Download EVO Mail Server from EVO Official Site and Install it.